 Having a Big Send-Off?

 If your friends and family are giving you a big send-off, of course you will want your photographer there to capture every minute of the fun.
 Some newlyweds leave early and let the party go on without them; some like to stay and enjoy themselves until everyone has left.
 It all depends on the plans for your honeymoon.
-Remember, too if you have something special arranged at the end of the evening, such as fireworks or a special music performance, you will definitely need your photographer there.
+Remember, if you have something special arranged at the end of the evening, such as fireworks or a special music performance, you will definitely want your photographer there.

 Photo Credit: Paloma Magnolia Photography via the My Bridal Pix Photographer Network